chlab/project-manager/README.md

 Todo - prio 1
 -------------
-* remove project dates, calculate from phases
+* remove project dates, calculate from phases (or activities?)
 * milestones
 * create new projects from templates
+* add "complete" project functionality
 * automatically create milestones for the completion of each phase
 * allow referencing of files to project, phase or activities
 * calculate completion-percentage of projects and phases